mrsalmon1976/SqlServerReportRunner/README.md

 	, 'Delimited'					-- CSV, Delimited or Excel
 	, '|'						-- only used in the case of Delimited files, can be an string value , 'matt'					-- the name of the user (optional)
-	, 'Pending'					-- status of the report
+	, 'matt@test.com'					-- the email address of the user (optional) , 'Pending'					-- status of the report
 	, GETUTCDATE()					-- date the report is created (must be UTC) )